Alex Call Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 13th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Cubs pitching staff ranks 14th in MLB.

-- The Cubs' 3.44 team ERA ranks fifth across all league pitching staffs.
+- The Cubs' 3.41 team ERA ranks fourth across all league pitching staffs.

-- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- The Cubs allow the third-fewest home runs in baseball (24 total, 0.8 per game).

-- The right-hander last pitched on Friday against the Miami Marlins, when he threw 6 1/3 innings, allowing two earned runs while giving up six hits.
+- The righty last pitched on Sunday, April 16 against the Los Angeles Dodgers, when he tossed five scoreless innings while giving up two hits.

+- The 31-year-old has amassed an ERA of 3.86, with 10.3 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.